AM8802/IOT-Smart-Noise-Monitoring-System-in-Office/README.md

-# IOT-Smart-Noise-Monitoring-System-in-Office
-Sure!
-Here’s a polished and professional description for your project:

----

 # IoT Smart Noise Monitoring System in Office

 The **IoT Smart Noise Monitoring System** is an innovative solution designed to maintain optimal noise levels in office environments.
 Utilizing IoT technology, the system continuously monitors ambient noise using connected sensors and ensures a productive workspace by alerting users when noise exceeds acceptable thresholds.